HMRC Logo

 HM Revenue and Customs (HMRC) Logo 2005-2013

-The Crown of St. Edward is a national and historical heritage and a great symbol of statehood.
+The Crown of St. Edward is a national and historical heritage symbol of statehood.
 It is a genuine jewel, as the prototype of the heraldic attribute was made from gold taken from the crown of the Anglo-Saxon king Edward the Confessor, who was in power in the 9th century.
-And the very attribute of monarchical power appeared later (in 1661) and was intended for the enthronement of Charles II.
+The very attribute of monarchical power appeared later (in 1661) and was intended for the enthronement of Charles II.

 Therefore, the crown is included in collecting the so-called Crown Jewels of the United Kingdom – imperial regalia belonging exclusively to the state and not personally to the monarch.
 The shape of the hand-drawn crown matches the real one.
 It has four crosses and lilies, which alternate with each other.
-But since the image is two-dimensional, some of them are not visible.
-There are only two lilies on the logo, one solid cross and two halves located at the edges.
+However, since the image is two-dimensional, some are not visible.
+Only two lilies are on the logo, one solid cross, and two halves at the edges.

-Above them are two half-arcs (in reality, four of them), crowned with another cross.
-In addition, there are numerous balls on the attribute of imperial power – these are symbols of precious stones with which the crown is inlaid.
+Above them are two half-arcs (in reality, four), crowned with another cross.
+In addition, numerous balls represent the attribute of imperial power – these are symbols of precious stones with which the crown is inlaid.
 The largest is located at the top.
 There are 444 gems in total.
 A solid line of emerald color surrounds it.
 The text is colored the same way.

 The department name is on the right.
 The words are ungrouped and span two lines.
 It says “HM Revenue” at the top and “& Customs” at the bottom.
-For this, uppercase and lowercase letters have been chosen, even sans serifs, made in a strict style.
+For this, uppercase and lowercase letters, even sans serifs, have been chosen in a strict style.

 2013 – today